hucker/pathql/README.md

 ## Query (engine)

 The `Query` class is the driver for PathQL.
 It walks the filesystem, gathers stat metadata, and applies filter expressions to decide which files to yield.
 It exposes a small, well-documented API and supports both single-threaded and producer/consumer (threaded) modes for flexible performance characteristics.

 ### Overview

-- Purpose: efficiently find filesystem entries that match a filter expression.
-- Model: the filesystem walk (producer) is separated from filtering/consumption (consumer) so IO-bound directory traversal can proceed concurrently with CPU bound filter evaluation.
+- Purpose: efficiently find filesystem entries that match a filter expression. - Model: the filesystem walk (producer) is separated from filtering/consumption (consumer) so IO-bound directory traversal can proceed concurrently with CPU bound filter evaluation.
 - Key features: stat caching, optional threading, recursion control, and eager or lazy collection via `select` and `files` respectively.

 ### Public API

 - `Query(filter_expr)` — construct a Query with a filter expression (any `Filter`).
-- `Query.match(path, now=None, stat_result=None)` — run the filter expression
-    against a single `path`.
-Useful for programmatic checks or tests. `now` defaults to the current datetime; `stat_result` can be provided to avoid an additional `stat()` call.
+- `Query.match(path, now=None, stat_result=None)` — run the filter expression against a single `path`.
+Useful for programmatic checks or tests. `now` defaults to the current datetime `stat_result` can be provided to avoid an additional `stat()` call.
-- `Query.files(path, recursive=True, files=True, now=None, threaded=False)` —
-    lazily yield matching `pathlib.Path` objects.
+- `Query.files(path, recursive=True, files=True, now=None, threaded=False)` — lazily yield matching `pathlib.Path` objects.
 Set `threaded=True` to enable  the producer/consumer mode.
 - `Query.select(path, ...)` — eagerly collect matches into a `ResultSet`.

 ### Threaded vs single-threaded

 - Single-threaded (`threaded=False`) walks the tree and filters each entry in a single loop.
 Simpler and predictable; good for small trees or when threading is not desired.
 - Threaded (`threaded=True`) starts a daemon producer thread that walks the filesystem and pushes `(path, stat_result)` tuples into a bounded `queue.Queue` (default maxsize: 10).
 The consumer (caller) reads from the queue and runs the filter expression.
 This can improve throughput when the filesystem is slow or when filter evaluation is relatively expensive.
-- The producer places a `None` sentinel on the queue when traversal completes;
-    the consumer stops after seeing the sentinel and joins the producer thread.
+- The producer places a `None` sentinel on the queue when traversal completes; the consumer stops after seeing the sentinel and joins the producer thread.

 ### Stat caching and `stat_result`

 - The producer (threaded mode) or the single-threaded walker performs `path.stat()` once per file and passes the `stat_result` along with the path to the filters.
-    Filters should accept and prefer the provided `stat_result` to avoid extra system calls.
+Filters should accept and refer the provided `stat_result` to avoid extra system calls.
 - All filters in PathQL accept optional `now` and `stat_result` parameters so that a single `now` timestamp can be used for consistent comparisons and so callers can reuse stat results.

 ### Recursion, files vs directories

 - `recursive=True` (default) uses `rglob("*")` to walk the tree; set `recursive=False` to restrict to the top-level directory via `glob("*")`.
 - `files=True` (default) filters out non-files; set `files=False` to include directories in the results.

 ### Result collection

 - `files(...)` is lazy and yields matches as they are found.
 Use this when you want streaming behavior or to process very large trees without building a large in-memory list.
 - `select(...)` eagerly collects matches into a `ResultSet` (which wraps the iterator into a list-like object).
 Use `select` for aggregations or when an in-memory snapshot is required.

 ### Examples